jyourstone/jellyfin-smartplaylist-plugin/README.md

 - **Background Refresh**: Mood-based music playlist with 4-hour intervals → regular updates without being intrusive.

 **Auto-Refresh Examples:**
-- **Continue Watching**: NextUnwatched playlist with auto-refresh on all changes → instant updates when episodes are watched
+- **Continue Watching**: NextUnwatched playlist with auto-refresh on all changes → updates when episodes are watched (batched)
-- **New Releases**: Date-based playlist with auto-refresh on library changes → updates immediately when content is added
+- **New Releases**: Date-based playlist with auto-refresh on library changes → updates when new content is added
-- **Favorites Collection**: Favorite-based playlist with auto-refresh on all changes → updates when items are favorited/unfavorited
+- **Favorites Collection**: Favorite-based playlist with auto-refresh on all changes → updates when items are favorited/unfavorited (batched)

 **Mixed Approach:**
 Combine both systems for optimal performance: